kailash-manasarovar/statement/docs/timeline/2022/november.md

 ## The trumpet teacher

 - At the end of November, 28th, all of a sudden, a trumpet teacher is found for the chamber music classes, every Monday, 8-9pm.
-- Gloria, the receptionist at the conservatory, leaves a message on my phone to say class is starting.
+- Gloria, the receptionist at the conservatory, leaves a message on my phone earlier in the day to say class is starting.
 It's a weird message where I hear the word guapo (handsome) and someone says something in the background, Paqui Fornet probably, then they both laugh weirdly.
 - I go to class that evening and the same guy who Trish was talking to in Benijembla is there, in Jaume's room where I had been allowed to practice for my audition.
 - He says his name is Vidal.
 - In the Generalitat Valenciana systems, his name was/is Vidal Sastre Sanchez Hornero, although I'm told he now can't be found in there.
 I have believed for some time now that this is a false name, but there was no reason to think so then, other than when I asked him his name, and he answered Vidal, it didn't ring true somehow.